GoogleCloudPlatform/community/tutorials/dlp-to-datacatalog-tags/index.md

 -DgeneratePom=true && \
 rm -rf lib
 ```

-You may adapt the script to use different JDBC drivers, if you want to connect to other Databases.
+You may adapt the script to use different JDBC drivers, if you want to connect to other databases.

-## Configure Service Account Credentials
+## Configure service account credentials

-Create a Service Account with:
+Create a service account with the following:
 * BigQuery Admin
 * Data Catalog Admin
 * DLP Administrator

 ```
 export GOOGLE_APPLICATION_CREDENTIALS="<path to your cred>.json"
 ```

-Note: if running this on Google Compute Engine you can also use the VM's default service account but need to assign the right permissions listed above.
+If you run this on Compute Engine, you can also use the virtual machine's default service account, but you need to assign
+the permissions listed above.

-## Running the Script
+## Running the script

 ## Command line parameters